How to: pairing pasta and sauces.

 Some pasta and sauce combinations are derived from Italian traditions and customs.
-Among the classics include spaghetti with garlic oil and chili pepper or with tomato sauce, trofie with pesto, tagliatelle with bolognese sauce and ziti with genoese sauce.
+Among the classics include spaghetti with garlic oil and chili pepper or tomato sauce, trofie with pesto, tagliatelle with bolognese sauce and ziti with genoese sauce.
 Others like to experiment a bit, such as with carbonara.
 The traditional dish is made spaghetti, but more and more often it can be found with rigatoni or another short pasta.

 But how do you know how to pair the two?
 There are four factors to take into account: the cooking method, the size, the ability to contain sauces and the intensity of the taste.
-Depending on the shape (striped, smooth, licked, thick or thin), the taste experience is different.
+Depending on the shape (striped, smooth, thick or thin), the taste experience is different.

 Generally, the more delicate shapes (such as farfalle) are better matched with light and fresh sauces.
 The more structured shapes (tortiglioni or bucatini), pair best with robust sauces, meat sauces or amatriciana.
-Larger shapes, such as paccheri and ziti, are ideal for sauces that combine elegance and texture, while mezzemaniche is more of an everyday and versatile pasta, suitable for quick and practical sauces but also great for carbonara.
-Pasta with porous or striped surface better captures the thin sauces, while a texture more smooth is perfect with thicker sauces.
+Larger shapes, such as paccheri and ziti, are ideal for sauces that combine elegance and texture.
+While mezzemaniche is more of an everyday and versatile pasta, suitable for quick and practical sauces but also great for carbonara.
+Pasta with a porous or striped surface better captures thin sauces, while a texture more smooth is perfect with thicker sauces.
 The width of tagliatelle and pappardelle tends to “spread” on the tongue and therefore calls for an especially hearty sauce, while seashells collect light sauces inside them in perfection like a tiny bowl.

 Need more help?
 We found this handy guide for you via the Huffington Post.